-The Spring 2017 SCAAPT meeting will be held Saturday April 8th at Loyola Marymount.
+The Spring 2017 SCAAPT meeting was held Saturday April 8th at Loyola Marymount.
 Information about the meeting can be found via the link to the left.

 You can find links to past schedules, photos and meeting reports to the left.

 Fifty to one-hundred high school and college physics teachers gather twice a year to share ideas and resources with each other.
 Hosting a meeting can allow a department to bring their resources and innovations to the attention of nearby physics teachers.
 For colleges, hosting a meeting can also increase the visibility of your program among instructors who are teaching prospective students.
 This can be a great way to increase the pipeline of physics students to your institution.

 Want to host a SCAAPT meeting?
 There are a few core features that we do seek in a host:

 - A large meeting room for 80 to 100 people.

 - Space for registration and morning coffee, plus tables (registration and a few vendors).

 - Up to two rooms for workshops with table space and electricity for around 20 participants each.
 (Lab rooms obviously are great options)

 - Arrangements for coffee and refreshments during registration.
 (SCAAPT can work with the department to keep costs under control.)

 - Arrangements for parking- clearly, reserved, free parking is our top choice